adithyarjndrn/amfoss-tasks/task-07/README.md

-**Even though i managed to scrap I couldnt get the desired output**
+**Even though i managed to scrap I couldnt get the desired output in csv fie**